mdlincoln/mdlincoln.github.io/_posts/2013-10-24-mira-calligraphiae-monumenta.md

 [^24]: Ibid., 135, 141, 161

 [^25]: For more on contemporary investigation of the image-like quality
-    of language, see Szőnyi, “The Powerful Image,” pt.
+    of language, see Szőnyi, "The Powerful Image," pt.
 258

-[^26]: Hendrix and Vignau-Wilberg, *“Mira calligraphiae monumenta”*, 36;
+[^26]: Hendrix and Vignau-Wilberg, *"Mira calligraphiae monumenta"*, 36;
     Bocskay probably did not know Hebrew himself, as there are several minor orthographic errors in his lettering (noted by Matthew Colvin, Cornell University).